servermon/servermon_vagrant/README.rst

 http://localhost:<port>

-where port is one of the following:
+where port is best looked up in the nodes.yaml file.
+The following convention exists:

- * 10090 -> precise gunicorn
- * 10080 -> precise apache proxying to unicorn
- * 10443 -> precise apache HTTPS proxying to unicorn
- * 11090 -> trusty gunicorn
- * 11080 -> trusty apache proxying to unicorn
- * 11443 -> trusty apache HTTPS proxying to unicorn
- * 12090 -> jessie gunicorn
- * 12080 -> jessie apache proxying to unicorn
- * 12443 -> jessie apache HTTPS proxying to unicorn
- * 13090 -> wheezy gunicorn
+ * 1X090 -> gunicorn
- * 13080 -> wheezy apache proxying to unicorn
+ * 1X080 -> apache HTTP reverse proxying to gunicorn
- * 13443 -> wheezy apache HTTPS proxying to unicorn
+ * 1X443 -> apache HTTPS reverse proxying to gunicorn

+The X varies per VM, again consult the nodes.yaml file

 To start developing